-Step 3 – Select the Bank Accounts to establish a Bank Feed.
+3. Select the Bank Accounts to Establish a Bank Feed

-- Select your accounts – All of the bank accounts that you have at the financial institution you selected in step 1 will be listed here.
-Put a checkmark next to each account that you would like to establish a bank feed for.
+- Select your accounts: All of the bank accounts that you have at the financial institution you selected in step 1 will be listed here, so put a checkmark next to each account that you would like to establish a bank feed for

-- Download transaction history from – From the drop down calendar, select the date that you would like to go back and download transactions for.
+- Download transaction history: From the drop-down calendar, select the date that you would like to go back and download transactions for

-Example: Let’s assume that it’s April 16th and your tax professional has told you if you bring in a shoebox next year, the fee will be double!
-So you vow to start using Zoho Books immediately.
-In order to get all of your banking transactions that have occurred since January 1st into Zoho Books, you can import your January bank statement and then use Feb 1, 2017 as the date you will download transaction history.
+Let’s assume that it’s April 16 and your tax professional has told you if you bring in a shoebox next year, the fee will be double.
+So, you vow to start using Zoho Books immediately.
+In order to get all of your banking transactions that have occurred since January 1 into Zoho Books, you can import your January bank statement and then use February 1 (plus the tax year) as the date you will download transaction history.

-- Select Currency – One of the benefits of using Zoho Books is you can easily track both foreign bank and credit card accounts!
-From the dropdown, select the appropriate currency for the bank account you are setting up.
+- Select currency: One of the benefits of using Zoho Books is you can track both foreign bank and credit card accounts easily; from the drop-down, select the appropriate currency for the bank account you are setting up

-Once you have set up the bank feed, your bank accounts will be listed in the banking overview section as indicated in the above screenshot.
+Once you have set up the bank feed, your bank accounts will be listed in the banking overview section as indicated above.
 Here is a brief explanation of the info you will find here:

-- Account Details – In this column, you will see the following info:
+1. Account details: In this column, you will see the following information:

-- Name of the type of bank account (i.e. Business checking)
+- Name of the type of bank account, such as business checking

-- Last four digits of the bank account number (not shown here to maintain privacy)
+- Last four digits of the bank account number, which are not shown here to maintain privacy

-- Pending Checks – This column will reflect checks that you have created in Zoho Books but have not printed.
+3. Pending checks: This column will reflect checks that you have created in Zoho Books but have not printed.

-- Amount in Bank – This is the balance in the bank account as of the last update.
+4. Amount in bank: This is the balance in the bank account as of the last update.

-- Amount in Zoho Books – This is the current balance in the bank account per Zoho Books.
+5. Amount in Zoho Books: This is the current balance in the bank account per Zoho Books.

 Follow the steps below to assign an account to the uncategorized transactions.

-For the appropriate bank account, click on the uncategorized transactions as indicated in the screenshot below.
+For the appropriate bank account, click on the uncategorized transactions as indicated below.

-Step 5.2 – Determine the number of transactions per page
+5.2 Determine the Number of Transactions per Page

-- Category – From the dropdown, select the type of transaction.
+1. Category: From the drop-down, select the type of transaction.
 The options you have to choose from are as follows: